Latest Country Reports

 a.
 Freedom of Association and the Right to Collective Bargaining

-The law protects the right of workers to join independent unions and to negotiate collective agreements with their employers.
-The law does not allow workers to strike.
+The law provides the right for workers to form and join independent unions and to negotiate collective agreements with their employers.
+The law prohibits workers from striking.
 The law does not prohibit antiunion discrimination against union members and organizers.
 There are no mechanisms for resolving complaints of discrimination, nor does the law provide for reinstatement.

 b.
 Prohibition of Forced or Compulsory Labor